 There are times when you can rush a guy back from a sprain, or a strain or even an arthroscopic procedure.
 There are times when doctors tell a player, "You can't make it worse.
 So if you can handle the pain, you're good to go."

 None of that applies to what happened to Best.
 Trying to rush him back — and this would have been rushing him back — would have been a mistake.
 But, you say, it's the Poinsettia Bowl!
-Doesn't
+Doesn't matter.
+Whatever the bowl and no matter the stakes, the timing isn't right.

 But, you say, he has to come back to prove to the NFL that he's fully recovered!
 Not really.
 Doctors forecast a complete recovery, so ultimately his concussion should be no more worrisome to NFL teams than the hip injury that forced him to miss spring practice in 2008 or the foot and elbow surgeries he had last offseason.
 Whatever concerns they have can be alleviated at the scouting combine, where prospective draftees are weighed, measured, drilled and subjected to psychological testing.
 Even a personal workout would do the trick.